 You can be gentle while retaining good boundaries – if your spouse is being cruel or unreasonable, step away if you can.

 3. Relief is a normal reaction

-If your marriage has become fraught enough for a separation, a sense of relief when the separation actually takes place is only natural.
+If your marriage has become fraught enough for a separation from husband, a sense of relief when the separation actually takes place is only natural.
 After all, you’ve been in an emotional war zone – leaving it feels like breathing a sigh of relief.